Interior trends: modern gothic decor

 Characteristics of the modern gothic decor

-Modern gothic decor style: a dark and moody color palette
+Modern gothic decor style: a dark and moody colour palette

-A big part of nailing the modern gothic decor trend is getting your color palette right.
+A big part of nailing the modern gothic decor trend is getting your colour palette right.
 But that doesn’t have to mean floor-to-ceiling black on black.
-Think about rich colors, like dark purples, dark greens and even accents of light blues, reds or pinks.
-You could even paint your walls in a lighter paint color, like greige or taupe, paired with Black 01 or Black 02 woodwork.
+Think about rich colours, like dark purples, dark greens and even accents of light blues, reds or pinks.
+You could even paint your walls in a lighter paint colour, like greige or taupe, paired with Black 01 or Black 02 woodwork.
 If you are thinking of going black, take a look at our guide on everything you need to know about black paint.

-To get you started, take a look at our example of a modern gothic color palette below:
+To get you started, take a look at our example of a modern gothic colour palette below: